sebsjames/maths/README.md

 You can stream objects to debug or observe their values.

+You can visualize the data in [mathplot](https://github.com/sebsjames/mathplot) (this repo was developed alongside mathplot when they were both 'morphologica').

 The namespace is just `sm` (I like short namespaces for frequently used types).

 Here's an example